-The 2-day workshop will explore the collaboration opportunities among Diaspora Authorities of the OIC Member Countries that are in charge of the citizens living abroad.
-The Workshop will gather information on policies and works done by the OIC Member States on Diasporic communities to improve the overall economic, social, and political well-being and enhance their success including their contributions, both in the host countries and the countries of origin.
+The 2-day workshop explored the collaboration opportunities among Diaspora Authorities of the OIC Member Countries that are in charge of the citizens living abroad.
+The Workshop gathered information on policies and works done by the OIC Member States on Diasporic communities to improve the overall economic, social, and political, well-being and enhance their success, including their contributions, both in the host countries and the countries of origin.

-Although a large number of Muslim population continues to live in Asian-Pacific and the Middle East and North Africa, a considerable number lives in “non-Muslim” countries and the number is growing every day.
+Although a large number of Muslim populations continue to live in Asian-Pacific and the Middle East and North Africa, a considerable number lives in “non-Muslim” countries and the number is growing every day.